Zhang Zhehan: 2022–present: Return to public life, music releases

+In January 2022, a wechat blog named Zhang Sanjian 张三坚 appeared and it shared reviews on books, movies.
+It had made 18 posts over a few months, before the account was mass reported and deactivated.
+Two weeks later, another blog named Zhang Sanjian is back 张三坚回来了 made its return, with new posts as well as including some of the older posts from the previous blog.
+After the establishment of zhangzhehan.net, Zhang Zhehan's Official site, these blog posts have been translated into English for global fans.

 In April 2022, Zhang returned to social media and posted a handwritten letter on his Instagram account thanking his supporters and requested that those reading his letter not hurt his family and friends.
 He also wrote that he and another star of Word of Honor had not had any contact since June 2021.
 In a follow-up video, he claimed that this ex-colleague had been using elements related to Zhang in their own endorsements without permission.
 This video and follow up posts caused a number of online fans to report his account as a deep fake due to their ongoing belief that the two actors were secretly in a same-sex romantic relationship despite his clarification.
 While Zhang did not directly indicate which co-star by name, newspapers reported his posts implicated his co-star Gong Jun's marketing team as the ones capitalizing on the fandom shipping of the two while Zhang was cancelled.
 In the same video, Zhang stated outside sources were "spending lots of money to create rumors about the political standing of a patriotic citizen, editing Baidu pages, working with social influencers, and using large amounts of Internet Water Army to influence the media."

 In December 2022, Zhang returned from a year of domestic boycott with two singles "Melancholy Sunshine" and "Knight Errant", both reaching #1 on the global iTunes music charts.
 The lyricist and composer for "Melancholy Sunshine" was Malaysian songwriter Keon Chia, and Zhang Zhehan helped compose the lyrics for "Knight Errant".
 Both of the singles are part of the album Deep Blue.
 On January 14, 2023, the third single "Journey", in the Deep Blue series was released on various platforms.
 Zhang wrote and composed this song.
-The song played on Taiwanese radio HIT FM and Canadian Fairchild radio from December 28th to December 30th, 2022.
+The song played on Taiwanese radio HIT FM and Canadian Fairchild radio from December 28 to 30, 2022.
 On January 26, 2023, the fourth single "Primordial Theater", in the Deep Blue series was released on various platforms.
 Zhang wrote the lyrics for this song.
 The fifth single, "Lost Glacier," of the Deep Blue series was released on February 14, 2023.
-The song was earlier launched on Taiwanese radio HIT FM and Canadian Fairchild radio from February 8th to February 10th, 2023.
+The song was earlier launched on Taiwanese radio HIT FM and Canadian Fairchild radio from February 8 to 10, 2023.
 The sixth single, Magnificent Life, of the Deep Blue series, premiered on YouTube on March 17, 2023.
 It was released on various platforms at midnight on March 18, 2023.